Lili Elbe

-Lili Ilse Elvenes (28 December 1882 – 13 September 1931), better known as Lili Elbe, was a Danish painter, transgender woman, and one of the earliest recipients of gender-affirming surgery (then called sex reassignment surgery).
+Lili Ilse Elvenes (28 December 1882 – 13 September 1931), better known as Lili Elbe, was a Danish painter, transgender woman, and one of the earliest recipients of gender-affirming surgery.

-Elbe was a painter under her birth name Einar Wegener.
+Elbe was a painter under her male birth name.
 After transitioning in 1930, she changed her legal name to Lili Ilse Elvenes, stopped painting, and later adopted the surname Elbe.
 She was the first known recipient of a uterus transplant in an attempt to achieve pregnancy, but died due to the subsequent complications.

 The UK and US versions of her semi-autobiographical narrative were published posthumously in 1933 under the title Man into Woman: An Authentic Record of a Change of Sex.
 A film inspired by her life, The Danish Girl, was released in 2015.
 An opera based on her life, Lili Elbe, composed by Tobias Picker, premiered in 2023.

 Early life

 It is generally believed that Elbe was born in 1882, in Vejle, Denmark, the child of Ane Marie Thomsen and spice merchant Mogens Wilhelm Wegener, according to the registry at St. Nicolai Church.
 Her birth year is sometimes cited as 1886 by a book about her in which some facts have been changed to protect the identities of the persons involved.
 Facts about the life of her wife Gerda Wegener-Gottlieb, suggest that the 1882 date is correct because they married while at college in 1904, when Elbe would have been just eighteen if the 1886 date were correct.

 It is speculated that Elbe was intersex, although that has been disputed.
 Some reports indicate that she already had rudimentary ovaries in her abdomen and may have had Klinefelter syndrome.